6 Key Steps To Building A Marketing Automation Strategyby Ascedia

 Not all communication channels may be available in your marketing automation platform, so there needs to be some sort of technology integration or coordination between systems if one platform lacks a specific feature.

 For example, many marketing automation platforms do not integrate well with Google Ads.
 Thus, remarketing campaigns executed in a workflow may need a technical bridge or commonplace to export/import data to, to create the omnichannel marketing automation experience.

-The following is an example of a workflow constructed in Kentico:
+The following constructed in Kentico: